 How can I uninstall Advanced Mac Cleaner?

-First of all, launch Activity Monitor from Applications>Utilities and look for a process called “Advanced Mac Cleaner”, select it and press the Quit Process button in the toolbar, then close Activity Monitor.
+First of all, launch Activity Monitor from Applications>Utilities and look for a process called “Advanced Mac Cleaner,” select it, press the Quit Process button in the toolbar, and then close the Activity Monitor.

 1. In the Finder, click on the Go menu and paste this: ~/Library/LaunchAgents/